cloudnative-pg/cloudnative-pg/docs/src/instance_manager.md

 to delay the probe's execution, preventing an instance with a long startup time from being restarted.

+The amount of time needed for a Pod to be classified as not alive is configurable in the `.spec.livenessProbeTimeout` parameter, that defaults to 30 seconds.

 The interval (in seconds) after the Pod has started before the liveness probe starts working is expressed in the `.spec.startDelay` parameter, which defaults to 3600 seconds.
 The correct value for your cluster is